-- Get a Fall 2017 Xarelto litigation status update here.
+- Get a Winter 2018 Xarelto litigation status update here.
 Sneak preview: things are changing quickly for plaintiffs.

 Bayer sent out a shareholder report for the second fiscal quarter acknowledging the frequency of Xarelto lawsuits.
 Specifically, Bayer acknowledged that it is currently staring down 1,200 lawsuits, each of which claims that the drug produced harmful bleeding effects.
 They also suggested that the possibility of additional claims being filed is very likely.
 Even the Canadians are getting in on the action, with 6 class action lawsuits currently pending in Canada.